 HUD’s Equal Access Rule requires equal access to HUD housing programs, including HUD housing or mortgage programs and HUD’s Native American and Native Hawaiian Programs without regard to actual or perceived sexual orientation, gender identity or marital status.
 The rule also ensures that all individuals have equal access to HUD’s core programs including shelters and other buildings and facilities.

 Click here to read more about HUD’s Fair Housing protections for Lesbian, Gay, Bisexual and Transgender and/or Queer/Questioning (LGBTQ) individuals and their families.

-If you believe you were discriminated against because of your sexual orientation or gender identity, file a complaint.
+If you believe you were discriminated against because of your sex, which includes your sexual orientation, gender identity or gender expression, file a complaint at no charge.